OilerNetwork/pitchlake-monorepo/contracts/documentation.md

 The **reserve price** that we get from Fossil is the minimum price per option that this round will accept.
 This is the minimum price option buyers (OBs) will need to bid, the resulting clearing price may be above the reserve price if there is higher demand for the options, but will not be below this value (unless no options sell, then the clearing price will be `0`).
 The clearing price multiplied by the total number of options sold is known as the **premium**; this is the fee that the OBs pay to obtain the options, and it is paid out to the liquidity providers (LPs).

-The reserve price from Fossil is a fairly complex algorithm using historical data/trends/forecasting/Black–Scholes to calculate the minimim price that one of these options should cost.
+The reserve price from Fossil is a fairly complex algorithm using historical data/trends/forecasting/Black–Scholes to calculate the minimum price that one of these options should cost.
 [Here](https://github.com/OilerNetwork/fossil-offchain-processor/blob/main/crates/server/src/pricing_data/reserve_price.rs) is the reference code before optimization for the zkvm.

 #### How many options are there per round and what is the max payout per option ?